pesterhazy/presumably/posts/reagent-2.md

 (defonce !state (atom {}))
 ```

-and forget to refer `reagent.core/atom` as `atom` in the namespace declartion.
+and forget to refer `reagent.core/atom` as `atom` in the namespace declaration.
 For this reason, I prefer explicitly specifying the qualified function
 name `r/atom`: